sam5558/MAL-affinity/README.md

 # MAL-affinity
-MyAnimeList Affinity fetcher with all your friends
+MyAnimeList Affinity fetcher with a tabulated output of all your friends affinity

 # Credits